 This paper studies an important special case of the stochastic optimal decentralized control (SODC) problem, where the goal is to design a static structurally constrained controller for a stable system.
-First, we prove that if either the noise covariance or the input weighting matrix is not too small, the design of an optimal decentralized controller subject to any arbitrary sparsity pattern is naturally a convex problem, provided that the controller is sought within a convex stability region around the origin.
-If the noise covariance and input weighting matrix are not sufficiently large, a convex penalty is added to the objective to convexify the control design problem.
-We also investigate the SODC problem in the case where the goal is to design a sparse controller whose structure is not prespecified but softly penalized via a regularization term.
+First, we prove that if either the noise covariance or the input weighting matrix is not too small, then the design of an optimal decentralized controller subject to any arbitrary sparsity pattern is naturally a convex problem, provided that the controller is sought within a convex stability region around the origin.
+We also investigate the SODC problem in the case where the goal is to design a sparse controller whose structure is not pre-specified but softly penalized via a regularization term.
 It is shown that the cardinality of the controller as a function of the regularization coefficient changes by one at each breakpoint, under some genericity conditions.
+If the noise covariance and input weighting matrix are not sufficiently large, a convex penalty can be added to the objective to convexify the control design problem.
 The results of this work can be readily generalized to the design of a dynamic controller for an unstable system, provided that an initial stabilizing controller with a desirable sparsity pattern is available.